onsah/my-static-site-generator/content/pages/posts/errors.md

 The last problem is that when you change the code so that some assumptions about a variable changes, you need to mentally propagate new conditions into rest of the code.
 As with everything that relies on people it's error prone and causes unnecessary mental load.
 When you do a mistake during propagation you end up with new bugs that you are not aware.
 For example, you check a variable is valid, then perform some operation on it.
 But later if you add a code that mutates that variable in between, you will probably forget to check it after the mutation.
 It is easy to do this mistake when there are many variables involved or there are deep call chains.

 The drawbacks are obvious in [open](https://www.man7.org/linux/man-pages/man2/open.2.html#RETURN_VALUE).
 Whenever you take a file descriptor as an argument you have to consider the case that passed file descriptor is not actually valid.
 User may have forgotten to check if file descriptor is not equal to `-1`.
 And there is no way to restrict the argument type into _only valid_ file descriptor values.
 This causes a lot of unnecessary lines of codes when you want to just operate on valid values.
 Which causes more maintenance burden and also more tests.
+Debugging is difficult because the information is very little and it's not possible to detect where did the error originate.

 TODO: check if there is research behind it.